Transfer Admission Information: Frequently Asked Questions

 Q: I’m confused about when I have to take the Florida Teacher Certification Examination’s General Knowledge Test (FTCE-GK).
 Can you explain?

 A: You should plan to take all four sections of the FTCE-GK (math, reading, English skills, and essay) well before the transfer application deadline.
-Ideally, that would be December before the March 1st fall application deadline and July before the September 15th spring application deadline.
+Ideally, that would be December before applying for Fall admission, and July before before applying for Spring admission.
 Passing scores must be earned before your application will be considered by the faculty admissions committee.
 Register for the FTCE at www.fl.nesinc.com.

 Q: What are the College Distribution courses I must complete to be considered competitive for admission?